top of page

 When you reach the final border between Kazakhstan and Uzbekistan at around 4am (I think!) everyone gets off the bus again and walks through immigration with their luggage.
 Once you’re stamped into Uzbekistan, you’ll find yourself outside the border gates with a big decision to make:

-do you wait for the bus, or do you take a local taxi into Tashkent?
+Do you wait for the bus, or do you take a local taxi into Tashkent?

 Taxi drivers will be waiting right outside, offering rides into Tashkent.
 The city is only about 20 km from the border, so by taxi it’s quick and easy.
 It’ll cost roughly $5USD in a taxi.
 Totally worth it!!!

-We chose to wait for our bus… only because our girls had left their books on board.
-Four hours passed while we stood there, watching the border chaos unfold.
-In the end, it was us and one other couple still waiting—everyone else had given up and taken a taxi. (yes, Id offered to buy new books, but these ones were 'special' - so we waaaaaaited)
+In the end, it was us and one other couple still waiting— everyone else had given up and taken a taxi. (yes, I'd offered to buy new books, but these ones were 'special' - so we waaaaaaited)

 Bus Times & How to Buy Tickets